mwpenny/portal64-still-alive/documentation/levels/level_objects/button.md

 ## Notes

-The secondary "object press" signal is useful for only taking an action once a level is properly solved, such as when the button is pressed by a cube and not the player's body.
+The secondary "object press" signal is useful for only taking an action once a level is properly solved (i.e., the button is pressed by a cube and not the player's body).

 Although intended for cubes, the secondary signal will be emitted when any grabbable object over the button's threshold of `1.9` is placed on it.
 Currently